MicrosoftDocs/office-developer-client-docs/docs/access/access-desktop-database-reference/marking-business-objects-as-safe-for-scripting.md

 > [!NOTE]
-> <P>Business objects marked as safe for scripting or safe for initialization can be instantiated and initialized by anyone over the network.
+> Business objects marked as safe for scripting or safe for initialization can be instantiated and initialized by anyone over the network.
 Any custom business object must not be designed and implemented casually.
-It is imperative that such objects do not present a security threat that hackers can explore to gain access to the sensitive area of the hosting server and inflict damages.</P>
+It is imperative that such objects do not present a security threat that hackers can explore to gain access to the sensitive area of the hosting server and inflict damages.